OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 Step 2.
 Stop OpenNebula
 --------------------------------------------------------------------------------
 Stop OpenNebula and any other related services you may have running: OneFlow, EC2, and Sunstone.
-Use preferably the system tools, like `systemctl` or `service` as `root` in order to stop the services.
+Preferably use the system tools, like `systemctl` or `service` as `root` in order to stop the services.

 Step 3.
 Backup OpenNebula Configuration
 --------------------------------------------------------------------------------
 Backup the configuration files located in **/etc/one** and **/var/lib/one/remotes/etc**.
-You don't need to do a manual backup of your database, the onedb command will perform one automatically.
+You don't need to do a manual backup of your database, the ``onedb`` command will perform one automatically.

 .. prompt:: text # auto